Right now, our Django Polls application is statically hooked into the project’s

 from your project’s

-Not only is it not only no longer even required there, because we reach the polls via the apphook instead, but if you leave it there, it will conflict with the apphook’s URL handling.
+Not only is it not required there, because we reach the polls via the apphook instead, but if you leave it there, it will conflict with the apphook’s URL handling.
 You’ll receive a warning in the logs:

 URL namespace 'polls' isn't unique.
 You may not be able to reverse all URLs in this namespace.